 WeWork is an American commercial real estate company that provides flexible shared workspaces for technology startups and other businesses.
 The company designs and builds physical and virtual shared spaces and offices for companies of all sizes.

-It’s no secret that the company has suffered from a damaged reputation over the years, but that doesn’t take away from its ability to rank high in our best pitch decks list.
-Although the company had several pitch decks in its lifetime, its Series D presentation is an excellent example of showcasing traction and using it to explain future plans.
+Over the years, WeWork has suffered from a damaged reputation due to bad leadership and overfunding.
+However, its failures don’t take away from its ability to rank in our best pitch decks list.
+The team produced several pitch decks since its earliest stages.
+However, its Series D presentation is a great example of showcasing traction and explaining future plans.

 Why It’s On Our Best Pitch Decks List

 Unlike DropBox, WeWork’s pitch deck is design-heavy with a modern aesthetic.
-Most slides utilize the same style – a bold title, a short text blurb, and a visual that supports the slide’s focus.
-In addition, the black and yellow color scheme is consistent across the entire presentation, making it appealing and engaging during a live pitch.
+The slides follow a predictable theme with a bold title, a short text blurb, and a simple but informative graphic.
+The color scheme (black and yellow) is consistent across every slide, which makes it visually appealing to the audience.

-Instead of “warming up” the viewer, the team immediately gets to the meat of the presentation – traction.
+Instead of “warming up” the audience, the team immediately gets to the meat of the presentation – traction.
 The Company Overview slide showcases their stats upfront, with impressive metrics that investors would find difficult to ignore.
-Of course, no investor can look away when a company presents statistics like 109% CAGR and revenues of $121.4 million.
+Few investors can look away when a company presents statistics like 109% CAGR and revenues of $121.4 million.

 A Validated Hypothesis

 Although its technology is a massive part of WeWork’s offering, the founders only gave the technology a single slide.
-Instead, they used the bulk of the pitch deck to showcase the problem and describe how they positioned the company to take advantage of an emerging market opportunity.
+The bulk of the pitch deck showcases the problem and details WeWork’s plans for taking advantage of an emerging market opportunity.

 WeWork’s Total Funding